yoeljacobsen/AACarInfo/Instructions.md

 ## 3. API and Platform Constraints

 The application must be developed exclusively using the **Android Auto API**.
 Do not use or implement any features from the **Android Automotive OS**.
 The project's goal is to create an application that runs on a user's phone and projects to a compatible vehicle's head unit via Android Auto.

+---

+## 4. Build and Execution

+When running Gradle build tasks, use the `--quiet` flag to filter the output and only display errors.
+This helps to reduce noise and save tokens.
+For example: `./gradlew build --quiet`.